zammad/zammad-admin-documentation/system/integrations/exchange.rst

    you to turn it off temporarily.

    Please be aware that **turning off SSL verification is a security risk**.
-It should be used only temporary or for testing purposes.
+It should only be used temporarily or for testing purposes.
 If turned off, there is no verification of the certificate, which means that every presented certificate will be accepted.